 For a country like the Philippines, climate reparations may be a necessity as the nation has remained impoverished, ranking 165th in gross domestic product per capita, the main reason for its relatively weak infrastructure despite the frequency of storms, with the nation averaging about 20 tropical cyclones every year.

-The country’s poverty remains a legacy left from a history from Spanish colonization through the Spanish-American war period to the Philippine-American war to Japanese occupation.
-In more recent history, the Filipino economy stagnated under the rule of dictator Ferdinand Marcos and has struggled to recover under the economic management of international banking institutions such as the IMF and World Bank.
+The country’s poverty remains a legacy left from a history from Spanish colonization through the Spanish-American War period to the Philippine-American War to Japanese occupation.
+In more recent history, the Filipino economy stagnated under the rule of dictator Ferdinand Marcos and has struggled to recover under the economic management of international banking institutions such as the International Monetary Fund and World Bank.

-“Foreign occupation and intervention have stunted the genuine development of the Philippines which could have taken the form of national industrialisation and sovereignty over its natural resources.
-Once a nation is limited and coerced to have full control of its affairs in favour of the outflow of resources and profit towards its coloniser, backward development is [in]evitable,” Sanchez told Truthout.
-“Neo-colonisation is still evident in the form of conditionalities imposed to the Philippines through privatisation, deregulation and liberalisation even of its social welfare services,” she said.
+“Foreign occupation and intervention have stunted the genuine development of the Philippines which could have taken the form of national industrialization and sovereignty over its natural resources.
+Once a nation is limited and coerced to have full control of its affairs in favor of the outflow of resources and profit towards its colonizer, backward development is [in]evitable,” Sanchez told Truthout.
+“Neo-colonization is still evident in the form of conditionalities imposed to the Philippines through privatization, deregulation and liberalization even of its social welfare services,” she said.